AnatoliManolidou/CN2_AUTH_ChatAndVoIP/README.md

+## Besides the main branch, which includes the UDP implementation, our team has also implemented the TCP protocol and encryption.
+As a result, there are two additional branches for these implementations.

 # P2P Chat and VoIP Application using UDP in Java

 This repository contains the codebase of the **Peer-to-Peer (P2P) Chat and VoIP application** which will be developed as the main assignment for the **Computer Networks II** course.
 This course is taught as part of the curiculum of the **Electrical and Computer Engineering** department of the **Aristotle University of Thessaloniki (AUTH)** during the **2024-2025** academic year.